barrel-db/barrel-platform/README.md

 * the repository and have your own fixes send us pull requests and even
 * star this project ^_^

-To  run the test suite:
+To build a development release, run the following command

 ```
-    $ make test
+    $ make devrel
 ```